griptape-ai/usd-mcp-server/docs/griptape-prompts.md

   - "Return only a single JSON object with keys min and max.
 No prose, no code fences, no extra keys.
 Steps: 1) Call getBoundsFile with {\"path\":\"<path>\",\"prim_path\":\"/World/Cube\"}.
 2) Output exactly the tool’s JSON result as the final message.
 Do not wrap or reformat it."
   - Example (copy/paste):
     - "Return only a single JSON object with keys min and max.
 No prose, no code fences, no extra keys.
 Steps: 1) Call getBoundsFile with {\"path\":\"/Users/kyleroche/Documents/Development/usd-mcp/samples/simple.usda\",\"prim_path\":\"/World/Cube\"}.
 2) Output exactly the tool’s JSON result as the final message.
 Do not wrap or reformat it."
+  - Note: On some USD builds, BBoxCache may return centered world bounds under hierarchy.
+The server applies fallbacks; if bounds still appear centered, treat them as local-space extents and use getXformFile.worldMatrix for truth.
 - "Export <path> flattened to /tmp/flat.usda and export to USDZ /tmp/pack.usdz."

 Path robustness